 DC-Cam’s Family Tracing File System helps families of both victims and perpetrators discover the fate of their loved ones by searching detailed records kept by the Khmer Rouge regime (1975–1979).
 DC-Cam has four databases that catalogue hundreds of thousands of pages of relevant documents, photographs and interviews.
 Its mapping project has used GPS technology to identify 19,466 mass graves, 168 prisons and 77 genocide memorials in 170 districts of Cambodia and nearly all of the country’s provinces.

 Although most often finding that relatives were executed by the Khmer Rouge, families can still find closure and relief in knowing exactly what happened, and the community can begin to heal from the trauma of the genocide.
 Records occasionally reveal the location of the missing’s remains, allowing a family to perform the proper rites for the victim’s spirit.
 An estimated 80 percent of families that come to the center inquiring about loved ones leave with answers as to what happened.

-DC-Cam’s ultimate goal is to keep the memory of the genocide alive, helping the people of Cambodia seek justice and build a strong future and preventing such atrocities from ever happening again.
+DC-Cam’s ultimate goal is to keep the memory of the genocide alive, help the people of Cambodia seek justice and build a strong future, and prevent such atrocities from ever happening again.

 New Tactics in Human Rights does not advocate for or endorse specific tactics, policies or issues.

 A group in Cambodia has documented abuses from the Khmer Rouge genocide and made the records of abuse accessible to the public, preserving the memory of both those affected by the genocide and those who committed the abuses.